infamedavid/OpenRocketAnimator/README.md

 # OpenRocketAnimator
-Import and Animate  OpenRocket Rockets.
+Import and Animate OpenRocket Rockets in Blender.